Malcolm Whyte

 Malcolm Whyte (born 1933) is an author, editor, publisher, and founder of the Cartoon Art Museum in San Francisco.
 He has produced nearly 200 books, 45 of which he has written or co-written.
 His taste is for unique, offbeat ideas with a sense of humor and produced with an eye for color and graphics, as represented by The Original Old Radio Game (possibly the world's first trivia book) from 1965 to Maxon: Art Out of Chaos, FU (Fantagraphics Underground) Press, 2018.

-Whyte lives in Marin County, California with his wife, author Karen Cross Whyte.
+Whyte lives in Marin County, California.
+His wife, author Karen Cross Whyte, died in 2025.